 Arrangements are being made to hold the spring concert of the Forest Hills Choral Club on Friday evening, April 11, in the Forest Hills Theatre.
-The organization is planning to make this concert surpass any program given by the club up to date.
+The organization is planthe club up to date.
 It is expected that all the tickets will be sold far ahead of the date of the concert.